 I really felt like I could do it naturally by that point, but we already had a “plan” and it was the “safest” way to deliver our baby.
 They also tested me to confirm my water broke, soon after the test came back positive, they hooked me up to monitor the baby & got started with my IV and my doctor had been called and notified I was in labor.
 One of the on call doctors came by to tell me that my doctor was actually off that day, however he was gladly going to make the long drive to the hospital just to deliver my baby.
 I was so happy and grateful that even on his few and rare days off he was willing to come that far and early to deliver our baby, made me love him even more.
 The bad thing was while we waited for him to get there I was going to continue to wait and endure all the intense contractions ahead.
 As that happen we started to prep for the surgery, I was given this small cup of liquid to take, its quite disgusting but they told me it was antacid to reduce the risk of an upset stomach during the procedure.

-When I saw my doctor walk into my room I was all around happy, FINALLY, like beyond happy, now I knew we were ready to get this going.
+When I saw my doctor walk into my room I was all around happy.
+Finally.
+I was beyond happy.
+Now I knew we were ready to get this going.
 He quickly went over everything and soon after we were heading to the OR.
 The nurses, anesthesiologist, and everyone in the room introduced themselves to me, they first started with my spinal block, (in which pain medication is injected directly into the sac surrounding your spinal cord,) I always hate this part of the procedure, although it is not too painful, getting in the right curled down position is the tricky part, especially when you are shaking cold and experiencing contractions at the same time yet you cannot move.
 Once that was done my doctor started cleaning my abdomen area & a tube catheter was then placed in my bladder (by that time I could hardly feel anything since my spinal anesthesia had already been doing its job, I was pain free)

 I knew all the prepping was done when they opened the doors and my husband was welcomed in, by then he was by my side holding my hand as we were just minutes away from meeting our son…